jennytsai32/datascientist/README.md

 # datasci
+datasci is a python module aimed to simplify and shorten the data preprocessing process.
+You can clone the github repo to use this module.
+The folder includes the following files:<br>
+(1) datasci.py: the module
+(2) test_jenny.py: test file including the example codes (3) flight_december.csv & flight_december copy.csv: datasets for testing file
+(4) README.md:detailed description of the module <br><br>

-A python module aimed to simplify and shorten the data preprocessing process.
-This module includes functions/methods under two categories: (1) data preprocessing and (2) preliminary analysis.
+The datasci module has functions/methods under two categories: (1) data preprocessing and (2) preliminary analysis.
 See below for the list of functions and documentations:

 *******DATA PREPROCESSING*******:<br>
 (1) .size()